 1. A GANYC member will have a valid New York City Guide’s License as issued by the New York City Department of Consumer Affairs.
 It is illegal to work as a tour guide in New York City without a license.

-2. A GANYC member will deal with clients in a professional manner in the execution of his or her duties as tour guide, escort, hospitality staff or any other tourism-related service for which the member is legally contracted in the City of New York.
+2. A GANYC member will deal with clients in a professional manner the execution of his or her duties as a tour guide, escort, hospitality staff or any other tourism-related service for which the member is legally contracted.

 3. A GANYC member will arrive at the tour’s starting point at the agreed-upon time.
 If the guide is late, the guide will do his or her best to compensate the group for the delay.
 If the group arrives late, the GANYC member is not obligated to extend the tour.